European Figure Skating Championships cumulative medal count

-The European Figure Skating Championships are an annual figure skating competition sanctioned by the International Skating Union in which skaters compete for the title of European champion.
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance.
+The European Figure Skating Championships are an annual figure skating competition sanctioned by the International Skating Union (ISU).
 Launched in 1891, the European Championships are the sport's oldest competition.
 Only eligible skaters from ISU member countries in Europe are allowed to compete, while skaters from countries outside of Europe instead compete in the Four Continents Figure Skating Championships.

-Ulrich Salchow of Sweden currently hold the record for the most gold medals won in men's singles (with nine), while Irina Slutskaya of Russia holds the record for the most gold medals won in women's singles (with seven).
-Irina Rodnina and Alexander Zaitsev from the Soviet Union hold the record for the most gold medals in pair skating (with seven), while Rodnina won another four gold medals with her previous partner Alexei Ulanov, and thus holds the record for the most gold medals won by a skater in pair skating (with eleven).
-Lyudmila Pakhomova and Aleksandr Gorshkov, also from the Soviet Union, hold the record for the most gold medals won in ice dance (with six).
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance.
+Ulrich Salchow of Sweden currently hold the record for winning the most gold medals at the European Championships in men's singles (with nine), while Irina Slutskaya of Russia holds the record in women's singles (with seven).
+Irina Rodnina and Alexander Zaitsev of the Soviet Union hold the record in pair skating (with seven), although Rodnina won another four gold medals with her previous partner Alexei Ulanov, and thus holds the record for the most gold medals won by an individual skater in pair skating (with eleven).
+Lyudmila Pakhomova and Aleksandr Gorshkov, also of the Soviet Union, hold the record in ice dance (with six).
+Guillaume Cizeron of France also won record six gold medals won in ice dance, but with different partners.

 Men's singles

+Ulrich Salchow of Sweden won a record nine gold medals and a record ten total medals in men's singles at the European Championships.

 The first European Championships were held in 1891 in Hamburg, Germany, and featured one segment, compulsory figures.
 The event was sponsored by the Austrian and German skating federations after they had combined to become one federation.
-The 1893 European Championships were the first time the event was held under the jurisdiction of the International Skating Union (ISU), which was formed in the summer of 1892.
+The 1893 European Championships were the first time the event was held under the jurisdiction of the International Skating Union (ISU), which hed been formed in the summer of 1892.

-Ulrich Salchow from Sweden has won the most gold medals in the men's singles (at nine).
-The record for most back-to-back titles is held by Austrian Karl Schäfer with eight gold medals.
-Salchow and Schäfer also share the record for the most total medals won with Brian Joubert from France and Evgeni Plushenko from Russia (with ten medals each).
-Four skaters also share the record for the most silver medals won (with four): Gustav Hügel from Austria; Alain Giletti from France; and Vladimir Kovalyov and Vladimir Kotin, both from the Soviet Union.
-Three skaters share the record for the most bronze medals won (with four each): Karol Divín from Czechoslovakia, Vyacheslav Zahorodnyuk, who completed for the Soviet Union and then Ukraine, and Brian Joubert from France.
+Ulrich Salchow of Sweden has won the most gold medals in the men's event (with nine).
+The record for most back-to-back titles is held by Karl Schäfer of Austria, who won eight gold medals from 1929 to 1936.
+Salchow and Schäfer also share the record for the most total medals won with Brian Joubert of France and Evgeni Plushenko of Russia (with ten medals each).
+Four skaters also share the record for winning the most silver medals (with four each): Alain Giletti of France, Gustav Hügel of Austria, Vladimir Kotin of the Soviet Union, and Vladimir Kovalyov, also of the Soviet Union.
+Three skaters share the record for winning the most bronze medals (with four each): Karol Divín of Czechoslovakia, Brian Joubert of France, and Vyacheslav Zahorodnyuk, who completed for the Soviet Union and then Ukraine.

 Total medal count by nation

-Ulrich Salchow of Sweden has won a record nine gold medals in men's singles at the European Championships.
+Karl Schäfer of Austria holds the record for the most back-to-back titles at the European Championships (with eight) and shares the record for total medals won (with ten).